I try to be a gentleman.

 It is only after she left that I realized being too polite is far more offensive than being too perturbed.

-This delicate balance of knowing just what to say and just what to do frustrates me.
-I have no idea how my wife navigates the tangled and twisted avenues of social signals while I crash and burn at every turn.
+This delicate balance of knowing what to say and what not to say frustrates me.
+I have no idea how my wife navigates the tangled trails of etiquette while I crash and burn at every turn.
 I find that women do this better than men and be it nature or nurture, I am clueless as to why.

 “Because you did,” she said, “and since we are going to be in the same car all day, it is the only way I could stand being around you.”